Cybersecurity engineer, developer, DevOps & Cloud Enthusiast

 President and FounderAugust 2016 - December 2019

-Founded an organization from scratch that by the time I left had hundreds of Slack members, hosted both Linux and Cryptography advocacy workshops, several corporate guest circuits, weekly meetings, multiple sponsors, enough paperwork for a small enterprise, and and ran a relatively popular on-site CTF event.
-We were characterized even from GMU as very "self sustaining" and brought our own presentations week-after-week.
-While I frequently spoke when nobody else would, by the time I left I was largely just giving weekly announcements and handing it over to students trying to hone their speaking/presentation skills.
+Founded an organization from scratch that had hundreds of members, hosted both Linux and Cryptography advocacy workshops, several corporate guest circuits, weekly meetings, multiple corporate sponsors, enough paperwork to be more complicated than the average SMB, and ran a relatively popular on-site CTF event by graduation.
+We were characterized even by GMU itself in presentations as very "self sustaining" and conducted our own training under a peer model.
+While I frequently led training initially, by the time I left my day-of involvement was largely giving weekly announcements and handing it over to students trying to hone their speaking/presentation skills.

 Mason Student Run Computing and Technology